SimonDelord/Operator-creation/README.md

  - in this folder for the kafka consumer/producer container [here](https://github.com/SimonDelord/Operator-creation/tree/main/build-container-image/kafka-consumer)

 Once you have done this, you can then verify that these two images can be deployed on OpenShift:
- - in this folder, I have given an example on how to do it from the OpenShift console [here](https://github.com/SimonDelord/Operator-creation/tree/main/build-container-image/Test-kafka-consumer)
+ - in this folder, I have given an example on how to do it from the OpenShift console [here](https://github.com/SimonDelord/Operator-creation/tree/main/build-container-image/Test-kafka-consumer) and [here](https://github.com/SimonDelord/Operator-creation/tree/main/build-container-image/Test-webhook-kafka)

 ## Second Step - Build a Helm Chart to deploy your container image and associated Kubernetes artefacts